docker/docs/docker-cloud/infrastructure/link-aws.md

 ## What's next?

 You're ready to start using AWS as the infrastructure provider for Docker Cloud!
-If you came here from the tutorial, click here to [continue the tutorial and deploy your first node](../getting-started/your_first_node.md).
+If you came here from the tutorial, [continue the tutorial and deploy your first node](../getting-started/your_first_node.md).